Payday Loan Refunds – Everything You Need to Know

 Step 1 – Gather your information

-The first thing to do is collect any information you can that relates to your loan.
+The first thing to do is collect any information you can that relates to your payday loans debts.
 If you have paperwork you’ve been sent and the loan agreements you signed, that’s a great start.
 It’s also worth having copies of your bank statements from the time too.

 If you don’t have this information, you should request it.
 You bank and any payday lenders should send you anything you request.
 Keep copies of all the letters and requests you send in case you need to follow them up.